Alice Dayrell Caldeira Brant: Published work

 Brant's only published work is The Diary of Helena Morley, which she began writing when she attended the Normal School.
 The diary discusses her daily life in the diamond mining town of Diamantina, romantic interests, but it also deals with heavier topics like loss.
 The book also discusses relationships, marriage in particular, but also social affairs and Brant's dreams.
-The topics of the book make it so that it could be a diary of a present day teenager rather than one 60 years ago.
+The topics of the book make it so that it could be a diary of a present-day teenager rather than one 60 years ago.
 Since Brant discusses her everyday life, insights about that point in history are able to be gained by reading the diary, particularly about the effects of the abolition of slavery.
 There is very little documentation about life post emancipation, making the diary an important resource for historians.
 Brant is praised for her ability to add humor to the discussion of racism, which typically is associated with seriousness.
-Another reason Brant's book was so popular is the nostalgic that it brings the reader, the provincial life of a small town, that the reader is able to find peace in the description of the simple life.
+Another reason Brant's book was so popular is the nostalgia that it brings the reader, the provincial life of a small town, that the reader is able to find peace in the description of the simple life.